boltops-tools/terraspace-docs/_docs/tfvars/custom-layering.md

 ```
 ## Interface Methods

-There are 3 main interface methods designed you can override:
+There are 3 main interface methods designed to be overriden:

 1. **pre_layers**: Layers that get processed before the main layer.
-Defaults to empty.
+Defaults to an empty Array.
 2. **main_layers**: The main layers that get processed as described by the Terraspace docs.
-This inclues the base and env layers as well as the layers provided by the specific cloud plugin.
+This includes the base and env layers as well as the layers provided by the specific cloud plugins.
 IE: AWS, Azure, GCP.
 3. **post_layers**: Layers that get processed after the main layer.
-Defaults to empty.
+Defaults to an empty Array.

 You can chose the methods to override.